Jyggalag999/a-blue-moon/README.md

 - Remade LODs for new quarry retexture
 - Added Mojave Arsenal

-This update is probably save-safe.
+This update is not save-safe.

 ---